Ultimate Guide to Hiking Malad Gorge West Rim Trail: Thousand Springs

 Trail Difficulty and Length:

 The Malad Gorge West Rim Trail is a relatively easy hike, making it accessible to hikers of all skill levels.
 The trail is approximately 2 miles long round trip, with minimal elevation gain.
-The path is well-maintained and mostly flat, following the rim of the gorge with several viewpoints along the way.
+The path is well maintained and mostly flat, following the rim of the gorge with several viewpoints along the way.
 The ease of the trail, combined with its scenic vistas, makes it an ideal choice for families, casual hikers, and anyone looking to enjoy a leisurely walk with stunning views.

 Dog-Friendly Information: